The Black Hole (2016 film)

 The Black Hole is an American science-fiction film directed by Mark Grove and released on December 2, 2016.
 The film was originally titled Mind's Eye, and was also released internationally under the name Quantum Voyage.
 The film explores the effects caused in the real world by quantum entanglement and an occurrence of "The Einstein-Podolsky-Rosen Paradox".

 Plot

 A violinist has hallucinations that show her the collapse of space and time.
-The visions she experiences, and the things she hears, leads her to a portal through time and space to a parallel dimension.
+The visions she experiences, and the things she hears, lead her to a portal through time and space to a parallel dimension.